bpaquet/aerodis/README.md

 * ``setnex``: ``setex``, but only if not exists.
 * `hincrbyex`: ``hincrby`` with a TTL.
 TTL is the last params.
 * ``hmincrybyex``: mutiple hincrby in the same call.
 Syntax: ``key ttl [field1 incr1] [field2 incr2]``
+Note: modification of the PHP driver are needed to use these functions from PHP: (v5.x)[https://github.com/bpaquet/phpredis/tree/2.2.7_patched] and (v7)[https://github.com/bpaquet/phpredis/tree/3.0.0_patched].

 ## Map functions:
 There is two implementations of map: